 Although the message of “turn on, tune in and drop out” may not be quite the way to go for a functioning society, many of us forget the simple joys of life, and to celebrate them.

-The anti-war messages are as current now as when the original show was first staged off-Broadway in 1967 at the Joseph Papp Public Theatre, and the production’s use of profanity and nudity, while perhaps not as shocking to some today as it may have been when first staged, moves one to examine current racial and other prejudices.
+The anti-war messages are as current now as when the original show was first staged off-Broadway in 1967 at the Joseph Papp Public Theatre, and the production’s use of profanity and nudity-while perhaps not as shocking to some today as it may have been when first staged-it moves one to examine current racial and other prejudices.

-The audience at the pre-opening night show on Wednesday was a mixed bunch, seemingly older (40s to 70s) but with some quite young children attending (including my 13-year-old son, who has seen the movie and loved the show).
-The rousing numbers in the beginning such as “Aquarius,” superbly sung by Phyre Hawkins as Dionne, and “Donna,” sung by Burkhardt (the Tribe ensemble joins in most songs), and Burkhardt’s engaging and comical interactions with audience members got the crowd going.
+The audience at the pre-opening night performance Wednesday was a mixed bunch, seemingly older (’40s to ’70s) but with some quite young children attending (including my 13-year-old son, who has seen the movie and loved the show).
+The rousing numbers in the beginning, such as “Aquarius,” superbly sung by Phyre Hawkins as Dionne, and “Donna,” sung by Burkhardt (the Tribe ensemble joins in most songs), and Burkhardt’s engaging and comical interactions with audience members, got the crowd going.
 However, attendees seemed a little “uptight,” as my son put it, throughout the middle of the show, as they sat still, observing, but not engaging in any external way in the goings on.

-Nevertheless, they were moved to a standing ovation, and, when encouraged to run and jump onstage with the cast and finally let loose, the sun was shining, if only for a brief and joyous moment.
+Nevertheless they were moved to giving a standing ovation, and, when encouraged to run and jump onstage with the cast and finally let loose, the sun was shining, if only for brief and joyous moment.